logo

 The efficacy is also good.

-Pumpkin seeds used to be taken out from old pumpkins.
+Pumpkin seeds were also taken out from old pumpkins in the past.

 1